robstermarinho/RecomendationLinksMRApacheSpark/README.md

 #### FINAL RESULT #################
-A line shows one USER_ID, one RECOMMENDATION and the set of common friends that allowed this recommendation.
+Each line shows one USER_ID, one RECOMMENDATION and the set of common friends that allowed this recommendation:

 	USER_ID=100	 RECOMMENDATION=700 (1: [300])
 	USER_ID=600	 RECOMMENDATION=400 (2: [100, 300]) 500 (1: [100]) 200 (2: [100, 300]) 700 (1: [300])